This page was most recently updated on May 8th, 2025

 SECTION 9.12 Illness of Emperor or Empress.

-A. Monarchs may be allowed to retire from office due to illness or other circumstances beyond their control, and retain their title.
+A Monarchs may be allowed to retire from office due to illness or circumstances beyond their control and retain their titles.
 Subject to Board approval, such a Monarch would be replaced by a Regent, according to the By-Laws, as described in SECTION 9.07, covering succession to the throne.

 ARTICLE X: BARONIES